 - Cohort and community building with current and alumni Innovation Scholars

 - Current second year students in the second semester in ANY school or college at Carnegie Mellon University

-- Entrepreneurial exploration and experience before applying
+- Entrepreneurial exploration and experience before applying is strongly encouraged

 - Able to meet weekly

-- Two year program, third and fourth years
+- Two year program, (Junior/Senior year)

 - Successful completion of one intro entrepreneurship course

 - Participate in workshops and other events, document participation